-We’re now more than a decade past the launch of Grand Theft Auto 5, and the long-awaited sequel Grand Theft Auto 6 still doesn’t have an official release date yet.
-It’s been a punish for longtime fans of the series, waiting patiently for news on GTA 6.
+The long-awaited Grand Theft Auto 6 is finally headed toward release.
+The long wait has been punishing for longtime fans of the series, waiting patiently for news or a release date on GTA 6.
 Now, at last, we’re finally learning more about Rockstar Games’ eagerly awaited crime sim through official channels, instead of waking up to another wave of GTA 6 leaks.

-So, while we wait for an official GTA 6 release date, we thought we’d collate the confirmed facts about the game for you in one place.
+So, while we wait for that official GTA 6 release date, we thought we’d collate the confirmed facts about the game for you in one place.

-As mentioned, of the information contained in this piece is thanks to the aforementioned mega-leak from September 2022, which provided details on the game’s setting, characters, and several other tidbits about what we can expect from the next Grand Theft Auto instalment.
+As a primer, quite a bit of the information contained in this piece is thanks to the aforementioned mega-leak from September 2022, which provided details on the game’s setting, characters, and several other tidbits about what we can expect from the next Grand Theft Auto instalment.

-Alongside this leaked information, Rockstar Games has also confirmed a small handful of details, most notably when we can expect a trailer for GTA 6—or whatever the studio ends up calling the game.
+Alongside this leaked information and the game’s first official trailer, Rockstar Games has also confirmed a small handful of details, including the main characters’ names and what players can expect to see in-game.
 There’s a lot to dig through, and some of it is potentially spoiler-y, so read at your discretion.